rpav/defpackage-plus/README.md

   (defpackage+-dispatch ':export '(#:symbol) ':my-package))
 ```

-## Utilities
+## Package Manipulation Functions

-Numerous additional functions are provided (many of which are the
+Numerous additional functions are provided in addition to what Common Lisp already provides.
+These are identical to, and used to implement, the corresponding `defpackage+` options.
-actual implementation of `defpackage+`):

 * `ensure-use-only`, `ensure-package`, `ensure-nicknames`,
   `ensure-export`, `ensure-export-only`, `ensure-export-warning`: